 Carat Weight - The 4 Cs of Gemstones

 Oftentimes, many in the gemstone sphere immediately give Carat, one of the 4 Cs, priority over the remaining three Cs: Cut, Color, and Clarity.
-This is of course because many people think bigger is better, and as carat refers to the weight by which gemstones as well as diamonds are measured, it just has to be the most important factor.
+This is, of course, because many people think bigger is better, and as carat refers to the weight by which gemstones as well as diamonds are measured, it just has to be the most important factor.
+But what is carat in gemstones?

-This really could not be farther from the truth, for so many reasons.
-Lets us explore the meaning of a stone’s carat weight, what the implications are, and how to go about selecting the stone with the proper carat weight.
+This really could not be farther from the truth for so many reasons.
+Let's explore the meaning of a gemstone’s carat weight, its implications, and how to select the stone with the proper carat weight.

 The Carat Weight System

-Long ago, before there were all sorts of sophisticated tools available for individuals to go about measuring stones accurately, there were precision scales on which the stones were set alongside carob seeds.
-This is the way in which a gemstone’s weight was measured.
-The carat system came about this way, and is still used until today.
+Long ago, before there were all sorts of sophisticated tools available for individuals to measure stones accurately, there were precision scales on which the stones were set alongside carob seeds.
+This is how a gemstone’s weight was measured.
+The carat system came about this way and is still used today.
 Within each carat are one hundred points.
-Each point represents 1% of a carat, meaning, a stone that weighs one and a half carats is a 1.50 carat stone, or a stone of 150 points.
+Each point represents 1% of a carat, meaning a stone that weighs one and a half carat is a 1.50-carat stone or a stone of 150 points.

 Density and Weight